-Section 2.2 You can end your membership during the Open Enrollment Period
+Section 2.1 You can end your membership during the Open Enrollment Period

-You can end your membership during the Open Enrollment Period each year.
+You can end your membership in our plan during the Open Enrollment Period each year.
 During this time, review your health and drug coverage and decide about coverage for the upcoming year.

 - The Open Enrollment Period is from October 15 to December 7. - Choose to keep your current coverage or make changes to your coverage for the upcoming year.
-If you decide to change to a new plan, you can choose any of the following types of plans: - Another Medicare health plan, with or without drug coverage. - Original Medicare with a separate Medicare drug plan - Original Medicare without a separate Medicare drug plan. - If eligible, an integrated D-SNP that provides your Medicare and most of all of your Medicaid benefits and services in one plan.
+If you decide to change to a new plan, you can choose any of the following types of plans: - Another Medicare health plan, with or without drug coverage, - Original Medicare with a separate Medicare drug plan, or - Original Medicare without a separate Medicare drug plan. - If you choose this option and receive Extra Help, Medicare may enroll you in a drug plan, unless you opt out of automatic enrollment.